Abdul Waheed Kakar: Chief of Army Staff

-In September 1995, General Abdul Waheed Kakar played a crucial role in sustaining the democracy by having discovered a plot by a group of army officers headed by Major-General Zahirul Islam Abbasi, acting in complicity with the Harkat-ul-Jihad-al-Islami a militant group, to assassinate him and Benazir Bhutto, to capture power.
+In September 1995, General Abdul Waheed Kakar played a crucial role in sustaining democracy by having discovered a plot by a group of army officers headed by Major-General Zahirul Islam Abbasi, acting in complicity with the Harkat-ul-Jihad-al-Islami a militant group, to assassinate him and Benazir Bhutto, to capture power.
 This plan was foiled by the Military Intelligence and the Military Police who initiated the operation to have those involved captured and arrested.

 In 1996, General Kakar reportedly declined the extension of his service and there was no public statement on the matter.
 After his retirement, he never appeared in public and lives a very quiet life in Rawalpindi.